vickylim/vickylim.com/content/about/index.md

 My name is Vicky Lim.
 Sometimes I go by Vicky Idk.

 I was born a Virgo in 1987 in Chicago, Illinois.
-I will continue to update this bio from time to time and hopefully, if I randomly die, these will be my "last words", if that makes sense.
-I have always wanted my own website and hope to write for myself first here.
-Please sign up for my [mailing list](http://eepurl.com/hK8Ri9) here, in case you are interested in the event that I would like to send something :slightly_smiling_face:
+That is all for now, but I will continue to update this bio from time to time.

+I have always wanted my own website and I am hoping to write for myself here.
+Please sign up for my [mailing list](http://eepurl.com/hK8Ri9), in the unlikelihood that I will send something by email :slightly_smiling_face: